-Audit Assessment by a third-party auditor/certification body of an organisation's performance against the standards.
-HSQF team The Queensland Government team, located in DCDSS, that is responsible for administering the HSQF.
+Audit Assessment by a third-party auditor/ certification body of an organisation's performance against the standards.
+HSQF Operations team The Queensland Government team, located in DCSSDS, that is responsible for administering the HSQF.
 Organisation The legal entities that deliver publicly funded human services including organisations funded by a Queensland Government department.
 Organisation may also be used interchangeably with human service organisation, non-government organisation (NGO), funded organisation, provider or supplier.
 Quality pathway Quality pathway, or demonstration method, is the method that a human service organisation uses to demonstrate that it is complying with the requirements contained within the standards.
 Quality pathway may be used interchangeably with demonstration method.
+Services stream A broad category of service delivery in-scope of the HSQF such as, but not limited to, Community, Seniors Services, Child and Family Services and Disability Services.
+Service/service type A care support activity.
+Service types are listed by service stream in Part 3 of the Human Services Quality Framework document.